natch 7 months ago

 But you don't actually want to answer the questions: "how do we colonize Mars", "how do we build a 1M person base on the moon?"
 You want to moralize about your low expectations and treat your lack of imagination as a virtue.
 I categorically refuse to play that game.
 But good luck.

-benkuykendall a day ago
+benkuykendall 7 months ago

 Phew.
 The pessimism here is kinda... exhausting.
 But frankly I don't have any material objections